 As a product of public elementary education devoid of music instruction, Music and the Brain’s mission to provide high quality curriculum and piano instruction to all students is crucial to Lisala.
 Prior to working with Music and the Brain, Lisala worked in advertising sales as a Senior Account Manager for Vivendi Universal Net USA, the Walt Disney Internet Group and Ziff-Davis.
 Ms. Beatty holds a B.S. in Economics from the University of Pennsylvania’s Wharton School where she majored in Marketing.

 Chris Sweatt has many years of experience as a musician, educator, and administrator.
-As Program Manager, he is very excited to utilize his skills to support the implementation and development of Music and the Brain for students and teachers across the United States.
-Chris has worked professionally as a music director, performer, and accompanist and is a member of the American Federation of Musicians and Actors’ Equity Association.
-While pursuing his Master’s in Music Education at NYU Steinheardt, Chris completed two internships with the NYC Department of Education and received departmental awards.
-Additionally, he spent a year in Scotland earning a Postgraduate Diploma in Music Directing from the Royal Conservatoire.
-He has taught private and group music lessons through several community music organizations such as the Brooklyn Conservatory of Music and also served as the Project Coordinator for the 2017 Sing for Hope Pianos public arts project.
-He is the proud father of a tuxedo car named Mistoffelees and is a strong believer in the transformative power of making and learning music.
+A strong believer in the transformative power of music making and learning, he is very excited to utilize his skills to support the implementation and development of the Music and the Brain program for students and teachers across the United States.
+Chris has worked professionally as a music director, performer, and pianist and is a member of the American Federation of Musicians and Actors’ Equity Association.
+While pursuing his Master’s degree at NYU Steinhardt, Chris completed two internships with the NYC Department of Education and received departmental awards.
+Additionally, he spent a year in Scotland earning a Postgraduate Diploma in Music Directing from the Royal Conservatoire, and he also holds an undergraduate degree in Music from Birmingham-Southern College.
+He has taught private and group music lessons through several community music organizations including the Brooklyn Conservatory of Music, and he also served as Project Coordinator for the 2017 Sing for Hope Pianos public arts project.
+He currently lives in Manhattan with his tuxedo cat Mistoffelees.

 Emina Nusbaum has provided administrative and operational coordination for Music and the Brain for more than twelve years.
 In addition to data management of school partnerships, she supports program material design and production, research, vendor relationships and budgetary record keeping.
 Emina helps implement the mission of the program including prompt communication with partners to ensure quality control and the delivery of program materials and equipment.